dejuri/rad/README.md

 ![Logo](https://raw.githubusercontent.com/dejuri/rad/main/logo.png)
 # rad

-rad — a lightweight source-based package manager for Radrix GNU/Linux and other LFS-built GNU/Linux systems.
+rad — a lightweight source-based package manager for Radian GNU/Linux and other LFS-built GNU/Linux systems.
 Manages system packages built from source using TOML package headers, ok?

-rad is an abbreviation for Radrix Automated TOML-packages Handler
+rad is an abbreviation for Radian Automated TOML-packages Handler

 but when it combines with Slavic God Radogost, who is the God of trade and seafaring, even easier to call it just rad.